enterstudio/comoyo.github.com/_posts/2012-07-11-introduction_to_oauth.md

 The access token works in many ways as a valet key for your expensive luxury car.
 The valet key only allows the driver to drive a certain distance while blocking access to the trunk, glove box  and on-board cellphone.
 This way the car owner (resource owner) can grant a parking attendant (client) limited access to his car by issuing the valet key (access token).

+It is also possible for an application to achieve [pseudo-authentication](http://en.wikipedia.org/wiki/OAuth#OpenID_vs._pseudo-authentication_using_OAuth) a user using OAuth 2.0.
+Because only the true resource owner (in this case, the end user) can authorize the issuing of a access token to an application, the application can be certain that if the access token obtained is valid, then the user must also be valid.
+This is based on trust.
+The application trusts the API provider to handle user authentication, and it trusts the issuing of access tokens.
+However, for this scheme to work, the application needs to verify the authenticity of the access token by making a request to the API providers resource server and obtaining some personally identifiable information about the user.
+This is the mechanism behind services such as Facebook Connect.

+However, OAuth is not a complete authentication solution, and does not state how user authentication should happen on the authorization server, only that it must happen.
+OAuth is a service that is complementary to, but distinct from, [OpenID](http://openid.net/).

 #Some terminology#

 While the original OAuth technology is referred to as a protocol, the OAuth 2.0 is more of an authorization framework that generalizes OAuth.
 An important aspect of this framework is the notion of roles and how they interact.